Picture of Dr. Abimbola Oshin

 Recovery Process

-Restricting your dog’s physical activities for a minimum of two weeks after surgery plays a critical role in proper wound healing.
+Restricting your dog’s physical activity for at least 2 weeks after surgery is critical for proper wound healing.
 Dogs should refrain from vigorous exercise such as running or leaping and remain mostly indoors, with only short, supervised walks outdoors when necessary.

-Consistently examining the site where surgery was performed is key to detecting potential signs of infection like escalated redness, swelling, or unusual discharge.
-To safeguard against contamination and irritation at this sensitive spot, abstain from giving baths or performing grooming routines while the surgical site heals.
+Consistently examining the surgical site is key to detecting potential signs of infection, such as increased redness, swelling, or unusual discharge.
+To safeguard against contamination and irritation at this sensitive site, avoid bathing or grooming while the surgical site heals.

 Cost Considerations

-Expenses associated with episioplasty in dogs can differ greatly, depending on the veterinarian performing the procedure, geographical location, and any additional treatments that may be needed.
-Typically, these costs encompass fees for the surgery itself, anesthesia, medications required during recovery, and subsequent check-ups that are crucial to ensure full healing.
+Expenses associated with episioplasty in dogs can vary widely, depending on the veterinarian performing the procedure, the geographical location, and any additional treatments that may be needed.
+Typically, these costs include fees for the surgery itself, anesthesia, medications required during recovery, and subsequent check-ups, which are crucial to ensure full healing.

-Should there be a need for extra medications after the operation, or if more appointments are necessary beyond standard follow-up care – especially if complications arise either during or post-surgery – this could lead to an increase in total expenditure.
+Should there be a need for additional medications after the operation, or if more appointments are necessary beyond standard follow-up care – especially if complications arise during or after surgery – this could increase total expenditure.
 Awareness of these potential expenses is beneficial when considering a dog’s medical care options.

 Veterinary Insights and Advice

-During episioplasty procedures, veterinarians may use various techniques, such as scalpel, electrosurgery, or laser.
-A combination of subcutaneous and skin sutures is necessary to close the wound margins effectively and reduce the risk of wound complications.
+During episioplasty procedures, veterinarians may use various techniques, such as a scalpel, electrosurgery, or a laser.
+A combination of subcutaneous and skin sutures is necessary to effectively close the wound margins and reduce the risk of complications.

-Proper tension on the skin during surgery is essential to achieving optimal outcomes.
-Should skin folds remain after the initial excision, additional layers of skin might need to be removed along its outer edge to ensure no folds persist after surgery.
+Proper skin tension during surgery is essential to achieving optimal outcomes.
+It is important to remove adequate skin during the procedure to resolve recessed vulva issues and minimize the risk of dermatitis recurrence and urinary tract infections, while avoiding excessive removal to prevent complications.
+If skin folds remain after the initial excision, additional layers of skin may need to be removed along the outer edge to ensure no folds persist after surgery.
 This helps prevent complications related to overlapping skin layers.

-After completing the procedure, it’s crucial to maintain cleanliness at the surgical site.
-The edges of the wound can be cleaned with gauze moistened with sterile saline solution to remove debris.
-Vigilant monitoring for signs of infection or other issues following surgery and follow-up appointments to ensure the surgical site is fully healed with no complications is encouraged
+After completing the procedure, it’s crucial to maintain the surgical site clean.
+The wound edges can be cleaned with gauze moistened with sterile saline solution to remove debris.
+Vigilant monitoring for signs of infection or other issues following surgery, and follow-up appointments to ensure the surgical site is fully healed with no complications, are encouraged.

 Summary

-It is essential for the health and happiness of female dogs to recognize and address the condition known as recessed vulva when it occurs.
-The canine episioplasty or vulvoplasty surgical procedure provides an effective remedy by significantly enhancing the dog’s comfort, lowering the risk of infections, and alleviating pain.
+It is essential for the health and happiness of female dogs to recognize and address the condition known as a recessed vulva when it occurs.
+The canine episioplasty (vulvoplasty) surgical procedure provides an effective remedy by significantly enhancing the dog’s comfort, reducing the risk of infection, and alleviating pain.

 As responsible pet guardians, we must consult veterinarians about this operative intervention to improve our cherished companions’ well-being.
 Taking steps like considering episioplasty aligns with a commitment to guaranteeing healthy lives for our furry friends.